Late Show (Louie): Part 2

 Back in New York City, Louie breaks the non-disclosure agreement by telling Janet (Susan Kelechi Watson) about the offer.
 Janet feels that he only told her so she would dissuade him from taking it.
 She tells him that he should take it, so their children can look up to him as a role model for his success.
 He visits the Ed Sullivan Theater to meet with Dall (David Lynch), but makes a poor impression when it takes him over a minute to read from a cue card.

-Louie starts doubting about the offer.
+Louie starts doubting the offer.
 Jay Leno suggests he shouldn't take it, while Chris Rock tells him to ignore Leno.
 After another poor impression during rehearsal, Dall gets him to visit a gym the following day to get in shape.
 Louie visits the gym, where he fights in the boxing arena, but is easily beaten.
 Back home, Louie watches television, finding a news report about Letterman's possible retirement, and discovering that Chris Rock is also in consideration for the job.